Active San Mateo County

 Active San Mateo County is an initiative that brings together leaders and community members to explore ways of promoting healthy, active lifestyles and more livable communities through an annual conference and events that activate our local public spaces.
 Supervisor Groom launched the initiative in 2009 with the first Active San Mateo County Conference, "Creating & Using Active Public Spaces," and was followed in Spring 2010 with Streets Alive!, a countywide celebration that closed streets to cars and opened them to healthy, fun activities for all.

-Join us for the 10th Annual Active SMC Conference
+MIGRATING THROUGH CHANGE: 10th Annual Active SMC Conference

 HISTORICAL TOURISM IN 2017: 9th Annual Active SMC Conference